Frequently asked questions

 • Zipp 353 NSW wheels with integrated Zipp AXS Wheel Sensor

-Will TubeWitch reconnect to TyreWiz sensors after a Garmin Edge device wakes from sleep mode?
+Will TubeWitch reconnect to TyreWiz or AIRMAX sensors after a Garmin Edge device wakes from sleep mode?

 Yes.